tachiyomiorg/website/src/help/guides/reading-local-manga.md

 # Reading local manga

-You have to place your manga inside the folder `Tachiyomi/local` located in the root of your internal storage or external SD card, usually `/sdcard` and `/storage/18F5-2C11` (with different values).
+You have to first create a folder named `local` in Tachiyomi folder, which is located in the phone's `Internal storage` or external SD card.
+Then place your manga inside `Tachiyomi/local` folder.

-After that, they will be shown in the catalogue as a new source.
+After that, the manga be can be found in `Local manga`, which is located under `Catalogues` as a new source.

 ::: warning IMPORTANT
 Remember to give the app disk permissions on Android 6 and newer.